theomessin/jetbridge/README.md

 ![2021-03-05-05-29-01](https://user-images.githubusercontent.com/7229472/110072171-478cfd80-7d75-11eb-859f-200f31bc6c6e.gif)

+_Note: the float result of the code is now also displayd in the example application_

 #### How to use the C++ Client software development kit

 Make sure you've correctly imported the static library (header files need to be accessible, .lib file needs to be available to the Linker).